 96 pieces of glass had to be removed and refitted.
 About half of them were cracked or shattered and these were replaced.

-This lamp came to me for repair, from Harrogate.
+This lamp came to me with three badly smashed panels, from Harrogate.

 The top section was parting company with the rest of the lamp and there were half a dozen broken panes.

 The lamp falling away from the crown is common in large lamps.
 This is due to a lack of reinforcement where there is a long horizontal join in the design and no vertical reinforcement to keep everything tight.

 This is the toughest project I have ever taken on.
 When it arrived the whole crown was detached and in pieces, and as you can see in the photograph, many of the vertical seams on the side were coming apart.

 In the end I decided to tie the lamp together, possible in this case because of the metal decoration (black leaves in the photograph).
 From there I was able to make a start.

 First the loose glass and crown were removed and cleaned up.
 Vertical seams were repaired (with proper thick soldering).
 A reinforcing wire was then soldered all the way round the lamp at the "shoulder".
 The top row of glass was then re-fixed into position and a second reinforcing wire was soldered in all the way round the top.